lukmannx/put-your-code-here/README.md

 # put-your-code-here
-put your code here to participate in the hacktoberfest event, you can put any code such as javascript, python, html, kotlin, and so on
+put your code here to participate in the hacktoberfest event, you can put anything useful in programming such as javascript, python, html, kotlin, and so on